Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 series: GitHub Pro Tips
 ---

 ## Overview - Managing Sensitive Information in a GitHub Workflow

+This article is **`Part 1`** of a 2-Part series where we'll explore the best practices for managing sensitive information in your **[GitHub workflows](https://docs.github.com/en/actions/using-workflows/about-workflows?wt.mc_id=DT-MVP-5004771)** by using **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** using the GitHub Website UI and giving a general overview and feel for **GitHub Secrets** and why you would want to use them.

 In today's fast-paced development environment, automation is key.
 However, this often requires the handling of **sensitive information** such as **API keys**, **credentials**, and other **secrets**.
 Managing these securely is crucial to avoid unauthorised access and data breaches.

+This is where **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** come in. **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** allow you to securely store sensitive information and access it in your workflows without exposing sensitive information in your codebase.

-In this blog post, we'll explore best practices for managing sensitive information in your **[GitHub workflows](https://docs.github.com/en/actions/using-workflows/about-workflows?wt.mc_id=DT-MVP-5004771)** by using **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)**, and also how we can go further by storing **Secrets** securely in **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts?wt.mc_id=DT-MVP-5004771)**, integrating your GitHub Workflows with **Azure Key Vault** for enhanced security.
+But it does not end there in **`Part 2`** of this blog series we will also look at how we can go further by storing **Secrets** securely in **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts?wt.mc_id=DT-MVP-5004771)** and how to integrate your GitHub Workflows with **Azure Key Vault** for using **Secrets** to enhanced security and centralised management of your **Secrets**.

 ### Why Secure Handling of Sensitive Information is Crucial